openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The response from the Credential Issuer that contains a Credential Offer Object MUST use the media type `application/json`.

-This ability to pass the Credential Offer by reference is particularly useful for large requests.
+This ability to pass the Credential Offer by reference is particularly useful for large Credential Offer objects.

-When the Credential Offer is passed by reference, the Credential Offer can be displayed by the Credential Issuer as a QR code.
+When the Credential Offer is displayed as a QR code, it would usually contain the Credential Offer by reference due to the size limitations of the QR codes.
 Below is a non-normative example:

 ```
 openid-credential-offer://?